Created by Gary Stewart

-Now here's what must have seemed like a good idea at the time: the good ol' boy cowpoke as Mormon private eye.
-A lapsed Mormon, actually (although he's still, he says, "on the books"), GABE UTLEY was born in Salinas, but grew up in a small apartment over his uncle's store in Salt Lake City with his mother, with occasional visits from his wandering, ne'er do well father.
-Between visits, he read The Hardy Boys books and saw "too many Gene Autry and Hopalong Cassidy westerns."
+A lapsed Mormon, actually, although GABE UTLEY says he’s still “on the books”.
+He was born in Salinas, California, but he grew up in a small apartment over his uncle’s store in Salt Lake City with his mother, with occasional visits from his wandering, ne’er do well father.
+Between visits, he read The Hardy Boys books and saw “too many Gene Autry and Hopalong Cassidy westerns.”

 But at twelve, his mother died in a car crash, and his father wandered off for good.
-Gabe was passed around from relative to relative for the next few years, but by the age of twenty, he'd had enough.
-He moved to NYC with a pal, had a few wild years, and then eventually settled down, got married, had kids, became a private detective, etc.
+Gabe was passed around from relative to relative over the next few years, but by the age of twenty, he’d had enough.
+He moved to NYC with a pal, had a few wild years, but eventually settled down, got married, had kids, became a private detective, etc.

 At the beginning of The Tenth Virgin (1983), we find Gabe recently divorced after fifteen years of marriage, and missing his two daughters very much.
-So, when an old flame asks him to return to Salt Lake City and help her out with a problem, he jumps at the chance.
-By his second recorded adventure, 1986's The Zarahelma Vision, he's moved back permanently, and set up shop as a PI.
+So, when his high school sweetie asks him to return to Salt Lake City and help her out with a problem, he jumps at the chance.
+By his second recorded adventure, 1986’s The Zarahelma Vision, he’s moved back permanently, and set up shop as a Salt Lake City shamus.